public.jpg

 Mandatory Experience & Gear

-GEAR: All 50K runners must also have the following MINIMUM gear during the race, which will be verified at race day check-in.
+GEAR: All 50K runners must also have the following MINIMUM gear during the race, which will be verified at check-in.
 Being on course without the following minimum gear is grounds for disqualification from the race:

 • Capacity for at least 35-40 ounces (1 liter) of hydration/water.
 This is a MINIMUM amount- you will need every drop between Aid 2 and Aid 3!